Arkowne/vbc-computercraft/README.md

 vbc <video_id> no
 ```

-**Warning: The program does't support big audio file yet, so disable the audio for long video or your audio computer will crash !**
+**Warning: The program does't support big audio file yet, so disable the audio for long video or your computer will crash !**

 ---